-Trauma and Abuse
+Therapy for Trauma and Victims of Abuse

 The experience of trauma is more common than most individuals would assume.
 Part of the difficulty in coping with trauma-related disorders is the silence and stigma associated with having experienced a trauma.
 From sexual assault and military combat injuries, to car accidents and experiencing natural disasters, there are a variety of ways trauma can be experienced.

 Understanding Trauma and Abuse: A Comprehensive Insight

 Trauma is not just a fleeting moment; it's an experience that can linger, deeply rooted in one's psyche, often manifesting in various forms long after the triggering event has concluded.
 Unfortunately, in many societies, trauma is enshrouded in silence and stigmatization, which compounds the emotional pain, making recovery even more challenging.